“In Dublin’s fair city where the girls are so pretty, I first set my eyes on Sweet Molly Malone” – Irish Folk Song.

 The British, Portuguese, French and Dutch all travelled the world invading other countries and cultures and trying to tell them how to run them, at times killing and enslaving locals.
 Truth hurts 🙁 Well the good old Irish, you see we had a different approach when visiting foreign lands.
 We’d visit a country, and then open up a room selling alcohol, cooking food, playing live music, showing sport and we’d invite people in to join our party.
 We conquered the world with our pubs and we didn’t enslave people or kill or invade those countries.
 We just put a wee pub there and welcomed the locals to try our hospitality and culture.
 This is why I love Irish Pubs.
 We had pubs long before my home island had a border separating Northern Ireland from the Republic of Ireland.
 Every Saint Patrick’s Day is a special day in the Irish and British calendar.
 Born in Wales and buried in Northern Ireland using the colour blue and being teetotal are some of the lesser known facts about my famous Patron Saint.

 While alcohol might be seen as a ‘slow killer’, the Irish colonised the world with Irish Pubs without directly or intently killing anyone.
 On my travels, I have worked in Irish Pubs in three different continents and I love seeing them when I am abroad.
-I’m done with bar work for now, but I would to return to the industry again, maybe when my Polish improves, I’ll serve up the Guinnesses in Donegal Pub, Gdynia?
+I’m done with bar work for now, but I would love to return to the industry again, maybe when my Polish improves, I’ll serve up the Guinnesses in Donegal Pub, Gdynia?
 This is the past that’s mine…

 But now I live in Poland, where I ply my trade as a travel writer, teacher, blogger, editor and copywriter.
 Bar work for me now involves going into bars to check them out and write about them.
 Warszawa, for a city of 2 million people doesn’t have many Irish Pubs, nor does Poland really but there are some real hidden gems if you look deeply enough.
 As well as having written about Northern Irish things in Poland and Polish things in Northern Ireland, today’s it’s the turn of the Irish Pub.
 Here in my latest Piątkowe Picie, I present Top 5 Irish Pubs in Warszawa